-I encouraged you to keep the exam in perspective.
+I encouraged you to keep the VA compensation and pension exam in perspective.
 What is that Perspective?
-Honestly, it comes down to recognizing that the purpose of the C&P Exam is NOT to convince the doctor that your injury is service connected, but to let him or her conduct their exam and draw their conclusion.
+Honestly, it comes down to recognizing that the purpose of the C&P Exam is NOT to convince the doctor that your injury is service-connected, but to let him or her conduct their exam and draw their conclusion.
 In the end, your current disability either is or is not related to military service.
 Regardless what the doctor says, what the VA Rater says, the limitations or symptoms either are, or are not, related to your time in service.

 A doctor’s opinion can’t change what is or is not.
 It’s just another piece in the puzzle of proof.
 And the C&P Exam is just another piece in that puzzle.
 It is not the only piece – but if we view it as such, we often make our claims harder than they have to be.
 And we certainly make them more stressful.

 - #1 Every C&P Exam has 2 Goals.

 - #2: Answer only the questions the doctor asks.

 - #4: Be Polite and Courteous – and Know What the Examiner has to Deal With.

 - #5: Don’t Act Like a “Professional Claimant”.

 - #6: Do NOT Advocate to – or Debate With – the C&P Examiner.